dyg81/modal-bundle/README.md

     v2.0.2 - Improve bundle requeriments
     v2.0.3 - Add backdrop block to baseModal.html.twig
-    v2.0.4 - Fix wrong code in the installation section
+    v2.0.4 - Fix wrong code in the installation section v2.0.5 - Add modal size block to baseModal.html.twig

 # Installation
-To install this bundle, first you need to have jQuery and Bootstrap installed.
+To install this bundle, first you need to have jQuery3 and Bootstrap4 installed.

 Then you need to require this bundle: